brainy-bug/zuri-task__mongo-crud/README.md

 Task Objective: Setting up of mongo DB connection in a Node.Js server as well as performance of CRUD operations

 ## Brief description
-Create a Node.js server using any framework of choice (optional) and appropriate folder structure (routes, controllers, models, etc.) which will perform the following functions:
+A Node.js server using express framework and appropriate folder structure (routes, controllers, models, etc.) which will perform the following functions:

 1. Add a Todo task to a Todo collection